The cupboard was bare…

 Shouldn’t that be me?

 Now let me be clear, I am in no way suggesting that no-one else can ever challenge my offsprings’ behaviour.
-Take school for example; without questions I would back staff to intervene to promote values of manners, kindness and respect.
-Nor do I expect socially unacceptable behaviour, such pushing to the front of a bus queue to be ignored.
-In this event, I would applaud the driver for sending any of my charges straight back to the end of the line.
+Take school teachers for example, or the local football coach, of course I’d back them without question.
 No, I am concerned with one scenario only, that being when I am actually there … even in my own home!
 Surely, oh surely; that is my domain?

 I certainly thought so, a kind of unwritten rule of inter-parental respect, and, hence, on 12 August when I hear the topic raised by journalist Nina Warhurst on radio 5, I am quickly cheering her on.